 When it came time to gain buy-in from his senior leadership team, Andrew took a different approach by building an executive report that showed the total number of projects his team had and how many had been completed.

 His CEO was so pleased with the report that Andrew started getting phone calls from internal partners asking for his Smartsheet advice.
-Now, thanks to his Overachiever status, he’s become what he calls the “Chief Evangelist of Smartsheet,” even taking his expertise on the road and presenting Smartsheet how-tos and best practices to companies outside of Young Living.
+Now, thanks to his Overachiever status, he’s become what he calls the “Chief Evangelist of Smartsheet,” even taking his expertise on the road and presenting Smartsheet how-tos and best practices externally to other companies.

 “Smartsheet makes me look good!
 I predict that it will soon make its way onto the software stack of all workers.
 It will be just as ubiquitous as Outlook.”